tasveer/TweetieClient/README.md

 - When composing, you should have a countdown in the upper right for the tweet limit.
 - After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - Retweeting and favoriting should increment the retweet and favorite count.
 - User should be able to -unretweet- / unfavorite and should decrement the -retweet- and favorite count.
 Unretweet not implemented.
+Once the users retweets, the retweet button is disabled.
 - Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 - User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.